 That they understand the time necessary required to participate in the review process and can commit to this role.

-Supporting Organizations or Advisory Committees, in accordance with their respective internally defined processes, would appoint individuals who have submitted Expressions of Interest.
+Supporting Organizations or Advisory Committees, in accordance with their respective internally defined processes, will appoint individuals who have submitted Expressions of Interest.
 In the case of the non-ccNSO ccTLD representative, the ccNSO will be the appointing body; in appointing the non-ccNSO representative it is strongly recommended that the ccNSO also consult with the Regional ccTLD Organizations, namely AfTLD, APTLD, LACTLD, and CENTR.

 What is the scope of its responsibility for leading the review?